 Bentivegna, Fashion Institute of Technology

 I view AI as the crystal ball that did not exist when I was a merchant.
-Successful merchants and buyers all have an eye for their business; but with the industry changing so rapidly it became hard to keep up with what consumers wanted.
+Successful merchants and buyers all have an eye for their business; but with the industry changing so rapidly, it became hard to keep up with what consumers wanted.
 AI has the power to understand a customer like we were never able to in the past.
 Machine learning can help businesses comprehend what happened, anticipate what will happen, and lastly provide recommendations on what to do to reach business goals.
-Data gathered could assist in optimizing supply chain operations, provide better alignment of supply and demand, as well as anticipate trends by mining through social media and ecommerce sites to discover what is trending and available in the marketplace.
+Data gathered could assist in optimizing supply chain operations, provide better alignment of supply and demand, as well as anticipate trends by mining through social media and e-commerce sites to discover what is trending and available in the marketplace.
 Professionals in the industry can now be equipped with the tools they need to run a more streamlined business, which should be everyone’s goal in today’s competitive marketplace.

 Schmidt, Messe Frankfurt